JoePlusPlus/tinyMorph/README.md

     https://www.tensorflow.org/tutorials/generative/cyclegan

-    ( Ho wto set up a generative network )
+    ( How to set up a generative network )

     https://www.tensorflow.org/tutorials/generative/style_transfer#build_the_model

-    ( how to set up a basic model )
+    ( How to set up a basic model )